-Beginning your wedding dress hunt is one of the engagement highlights for many newly-engaged.
-It can also bring up a fair amount of dread and body image issues for girls who are not already 100% confident with their appearance – and even for those who are.
+Although finding your wedding dress is one of the highlights for Brides-to-be, it can also bring up a fair amount of dread for those of us who are not 100% confident with their appearance – and even for those who are.

-So, if you don’t want to spend your engagement battling with weight loss issues and self-transformation pressure, there are ways to make your dress boost your body image instead, that doesn’t require a gym membership.
+If you don’t want to spend your engagement battling with self-transformation obligations, there are ways to make your dress boost your body image instead, that doesn’t require a personal trainer and a butt lift!

-Here we present you with tricks to choose a dress which will bring out the best of your figure so you can have the confidence of a Oscar winner when you walk down the aisle.
-Because you deserve it, no matter what your shape and dress number is.
+Below are tricks which will bring out the best of your figure so you can have the confidence of a Oscar winner when you walk down the aisle.
+Because you deserve it, no matter what your shape is.

 Choose the right wedding dress silhouette